 My story

 I have gone through burnout myself, and it was extreme burnout.
 I also went through compassion fatigue, which is a little bit different.
-It has to do with repeat exposure to people in traumatic situations.
-You often see compassion fatigue in healthcare and nonprofits where people support suffering people.
+It has to do with repeated exposure to people in traumatic situations.
+You often see compassion fatigue in healthcare and nonprofits, where people support those in suffering.

-My passion is organizational culture through a grid of burnout prevention.
-My work has been featured on CTV News, CHCH, Morning Live, Thrive Global, the University of Toronto Faculty of Medicine, as well as many other outlets.
+My passion is organizational culture through a burnout-prevention grid.
+My work has been featured on CTV News, CHCH Morning Live, The Globe and Mail and many other outlets.

 The Burnout Assessment I developed is used across sectors globally.
-I’ve personally worked with organizations across industries, including healthcare, corporate, nonprofits, municipalities, universities, and faith-based organizations.
+I’ve personally worked with organizations across industries, including healthcare, corporate, nonprofit, municipal, university, and faith-based organizations.
 Many of these organizations use the Burnout Assessment company-wide.

 Healthy organizations support employee wellness because healthy employees create healthy organizations